uptonking/note4yaoo/lib-saas-strapi-docs.md

   - Single types are content-types that can only manage one entry.
   - Components are a data structure that can be used in multiple collection types and single types.

-- Custom fields are a way to extend Strapi’s capabilities by adding new types of fields to content-types or components.
-Once installed (see Marketplace documentation), custom fields are listed in the Custom tab when selecting a field for a content-type.
+- 🧩 Custom fields are a way to extend Strapi’s capabilities by adding new types of fields to content-types or components.
+  - Once installed (from Marketplace), custom fields are listed in the Custom tab when selecting a field for a content-type.

-- Components are a combination of several fields.
-Components allow to create reusable sets of fields, that can be quickly added to content-types, dynamic zones but also nested into other components.
+- 🧩 Components are a combination of several fields.
+  - Components allow to create reusable sets of fields, that can be quickly added to content-types, dynamic zones but also nested into other components.

-- Dynamic zones are a combination of components that can be added to content-types.
+- 🧩 Dynamic zones are a combination of components that can be added to content-types.
   - When using dynamic zones, different components cannot have the same field name with different types (or with enumeration fields, different values).

 - 🚨 keep in mind that regarding the database, renaming a field means creating a whole new field and deleting the former one.